lauraredmondson/ticket2ride/README.md

 ## Code to create custom ticket to ride game board colouring and tickets.

 #### Game board:
 Based on your gameboard place and track placements, the code will generate random colours for each section of track, based on probabilites from the Europe board game.
-Locamotive and tunnel random placement also returned (will be improved in future version).
+Locomotive and tunnel random placement also returned (will be improved in future version).

 #### Ticket generation:
 Using network X, a full graph network is created for the map.
 Using this all shortest path distances between places (nodes) can be easily calculated.
 Based on the approximate distribution of ticket lengths in the European version of the game.